nshkrdotcom/perimeter/docs/error_handling_type_safety.md

 ### Pattern 3: Error Context Enrichment

-Add context to errors as they propagate through boundaries:
+Add context to errors as they propagate through perimeters:

 ```elixir
 defmodule ErrorContextEnrichment do